xcore/sc_ethernet/README.rst

 Low thread count MII driver
 ===========================

-An alternative, low thread count MII driver is available.
+An alternative, low core count MII driver is available.

-   * MII pins in 1 thread
+   * MII pins in 1 logical core
-   * Rx buffer support handled by interrupt in a designated second thread
+   * Rx buffer support handled by interrupt in a designated second task on a different core
-   * Optional service thread for providing an API similar to the 5-thread implementation
+   * Optional service task for providing an API similar to the 5-thread implementation

 Firmware Overview
 =================

-RX and TX are defined as functions which each run in their own thread.
-Thread count is 5 for single port, and 7 for dual port support.
-Both ports must be MII and attached to the same xcore.
+RX and TX are defined as functions which each run on their own logical core.
+Core usage is 5 logical cores for a single port (reducible to 4 for lower bandwith transmit applicatio).
+Ports must be MII and attached to the same xcore.

-Full documentation can be found at http://xcore.github.com/sc_ethernet/

 Known Issues
 ============